auroreloisy/otto-benchmark/README.md

 python3 learn.py -i isotropic-53x53
 ```

-Change hyperparameters in the by editing the `isotropic/learn/parameters/isotropic-53x53.py` file.
+Change hyperparameters by editing the `isotropic/learn/parameters/isotropic-53x53.py` file.

+## Using new PBVI policies

+PVBI policies in the benchmark have been computed using [Sarsop](https://github.com/rheinonen/sarsop/) and a custom implementation of [Perseus](https://github.com/rheinonen/PerseusPOMDP/).

+The policies obtained from these solvers can be used by `OTTO-benchmark` after conversion.
+For that, go to the folder `converter-pbvi-to-otto`, edit the file `convert_perseus_file.py` or `convert_sarsop_file.py` to set the correct paths at the beginning of the file, and run it.

+There is no need to convert the policies that are [downloadable](https://github.com/auroreloisy/otto-benchmark#downloading-policies).